 The wedding of Romeo and Juliet

 This unique watercolor painting features Robert Downey Jr as Friar Lorenz, the man who orchestrated Romeo and Juliet’s secret plan.
-The painting celebrates the wedding between the two star-crossed lovers.

 Juliet is getting rid of her ego

-The Killing of Juliet
+The Killing of Juliet’s ego

 The couple can have a future